Trevor Story Preview, Player Props: Red Sox vs. Orioles

 Trevor Story At The Plate

-- Story is hitting .196 with nine doubles, two home runs and eight walks.
+- Story has nine doubles, two home runs and eight walks while batting .197.

+- Story has picked up a hit in 50.0% of his 38 games this year, with more than one hit in 15.8% of those games.

-- Story has picked up an RBI in 13.5% of his games this season, with more than one RBI in 10.8% of his games.
-He has also driven in three or more runs in one contest.
+- Story has driven in a run in five games this year (13.2%), including four games with more than one RBI (10.5%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.